harlowbowmen/harlowbowmen.github.io/_pages/joinus.md

 ---

 ## Welcome
-We welcome all genders, backgrounds and skill levels.
+We are a welcoming friendly club.
 Don't worry if you've never used a bow before, we will teach you.
-If you have already completed training with an accredited instructor then you are welcome to join straight away.
+If you have already completed training with an accredited instructor then you are welcome to join straight us for a three month trial period, subject to having Archery GB membership.
 If you haven't been fully trained then you will need to complete our training course before you can become a member.
 Unfortunately due to our size we do not have a junior section and therefore we are an adults only club.

 ## Training
 Our training courses run when the certified coaches are available.
 Each course consists of four evening sessions 19:30 until 21:30 on Wednesdays at our indoor venue, Thornwood Village Hall.
 You must attend all four sessions to become certified and eligible to become a full member.